 The three 110kV line scenario will provide a transmission contingent capacity to the Gisborne region of 100MW.

 Scheduled for post 2016 - dependent on growth triggers

 Previously it was proposed that the Eastland Network Limited security for Wairoa Substation be reduced to from a C to a B1 classification.
 This would require only an "n" level of security with 100% contingency capacity such that 75% of the load could be restored within 15 minutes, 90% within 3 hours and 100% restoration dependent upon repair time.
-Optimisation of the Wairoa Substation to this security level would have halved the quantity and value of assets required and save approximately \$40,000 pa in connection charges.
+Optimisation of the Wairoa Substation to this security level would have halved the quantity and value of assets required and saved approximately \$40,000 pa in connection charges.
 It was proposed that the use of 1.5Mw of load control and 6MW of embedded generation, (5MW Waihi Hydro + 1MW Mahia Diesel) would compensate for the reduced service levels.

 This proposal has now been discounted as it would result in an unacceptable divergence from Eastland Network Limited's security standards.
 Waihi Hydro only has 3 days storage capacity and cannot be relied upon to deliver 5MW on call.
 This was demonstrated in March/April 2002 when due to lack of rainfall Waihi was unavailable for evening peak reduction.
-Under the proposal should an event coincide with Waihi unavailability then a shortfall in contingent capacity would exist which could only be counted through the rationing of supply.
+Under the proposal an event coinciding with Waihi unavailability would result in a capacity which could only be covered via supply rationing.
 The reduction of Wairoa Substation asset also would restrict the availability of capacity for growth.

 Transpower has identified the age/conditioned based replacement of the 110/11kV transformers is due in 2016.
-Since acquiring these assets, results from its own detailed condition surveys of the 110/11kV transformers and thepurchase of 2 spare units has allowed ENL to defer the replacement of these assets until 2023.
+Since acquiring these assets, results from its own detailed condition surveys of the 110/11kV transformers and the purchase of 2 spare units has allowed ENL to defer the replacement of these assets until 2023.
 As the detailed design of this project progresses replacement with 110/33kV transformers is a consideration.